paweloczadly/paweloczadly.github.io/_posts/2014-11-28-book-notes-the-docker-book.md

 ## Local Docker registry

 > Since Docker 1.3.1 you need to add the flag --insecure_registry <url-to-registry:5000> to your Docker daemon startups flags and restart to use a local registry.

+## Docker network

+Docker creates it's own network during installation.

+> Every Docker container is assigned an IP address, provided through an interface created when we installed Docker.
+That interface is called **docker0**

+> The **docker0** interface is a virtual Ethernet bridge that connects our containers and the local host network.

+interfaces:

+    $ ifconfig
+    docker0   Link encap:Ethernet  HWaddr 56:84:7a:fe:97:99
+    inet addr:172.17.42.1  Bcast:0.0.0.0  Mask:255.255.0.0
+    inet6 addr: fe80::5484:7aff:fefe:9799/64 Scope:Link
+    ...

+    eth0      ...

+    IPs:

+    $ ip a show docker0
+    3: docker0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP
+    link/ether 56:84:7a:fe:97:99 brd ff:ff:ff:ff:ff:ff
+    inet 172.17.42.1/16 scope global docker0
+    valid_lft forever preferred_lft forever
+    inet6 fe80::5484:7aff:fefe:9799/64 scope link
+    valid_lft forever preferred_lft forever

+The ```docker0``` interface has private IP addresses in between **172.16-172.30**.

+The gateway address for the Docker network and all Docker container is **172.17.42.1**.

+> Every time Docker creates a container, it creates a pair of peer interfaces that are like opposite ends of a pipe.It gives one of the peers to the container to become its **eth0** interface and keeps the other peer, with unique name like **vethec6a**, out on the host machine.

+When five containers are started on a host:

+    $ ifconfig
+    veth2888a15 Link encap:Ethernet  HWaddr 46:10:09:52:99:50
+    inet6 addr: fe80::4410:9ff:fe52:9950/64 Scope:Link
+    ...

+    veth35b2154 Link encap:Ethernet  HWaddr de:c4:9d:28:25:ce
+    inet6 addr: fe80::dcc4:9dff:fe28:25ce/64 Scope:Link
+    ...

+    veth5f7d0ef Link encap:Ethernet  HWaddr 96:cc:19:7b:1e:c8
+    inet6 addr: fe80::94cc:19ff:fe7b:1ec8/64 Scope:Link
+    ...

+    vethe58621d Link encap:Ethernet  HWaddr 2e:29:cd:9f:c6:dc
+    inet6 addr: fe80::2c29:cdff:fe9f:c6dc/64 Scope:Link
+    ...

+    vethfbf8c82 Link encap:Ethernet  HWaddr 82:d6:fe:a5:4e:d0
+    inet6 addr: fe80::80d6:feff:fea5:4ed0/64 Scope:Link
+...

+> You can think of a **veth** interface as one end of a virtual network cable.

+During restarting a container, an IP address is updated.